silvinor/www/_posts/2026-08-14-loneliness-snowball.md

 permalink: /essays/loneliness-snowball.html
 author: Silvino Rodrigues
 category: Essays
 tags:
   - Autism
   - ADHD
   - Relationships
 excerpt: >-
   Autistic loneliness is usually explained as a preference, and it is rarely about the empty room.
 It is about the full one - being present and still outside.
 It is also a loop: you are excluded before you have done anything, you withdraw because withdrawing is the only way to survive it, the withdrawal is read as disinterest, the deprivation builds, and when somebody finally arrives you hold on so hard that they leave.
 Each turn makes the next one more likely.
-This essay follows the loop round, and ends with a warning about where this kind of argument can go wrong.
+What follows traces the loop round, and ends with a warning about where this kind of argument can go wrong.
 ---

 # The Loneliness Snowball: How Autistic Isolation Feeds Itself